Skip to main content

 }")

-above request sets content-type to application/json.
+In this example, the request sets the content-type header to application/json.

-Payload#
+Request Payload#

-Text Payload:#
+Text Payload#

 POST https://httpbin.org/post